R0land013/easy-mvp/README.md

 receives the control with the **on_closing_presenter** method.
 In this method resources should be released and observers removed.
-After the call to **on_closing_presenter** the presenter and the view of the presenter will be removed and it will happen what it has been explained previously.
+After the call to **on_closing_presenter** the presenter and the view of the presenter will be removed, and it will happen what it has been explained previously.
-It should be noted that if the presenter who closes is the only one that exists in the entire application, that is, there is only one window and it owns only a presenter then the application will close with the **status code 0**.
+It should be noted that if the presenter who closes is the only one that exists in the entire application, that is, there is only one window, and it owns only a presenter then the application will close with the **status code 0**.
 To close the program with different code, use the **exit_app** method of AbstractPresenter.